 Transport is in 18-foot Canadian canoes, each fitted with two or three cushioned seats complete with back rests.
 Every passenger is provided with a paddle and a life jacket and has space to store a small (preferably waterproof) day-bag carrying personal items like binoculars and suntan lotion.
 The trail will be led by a professional and knowledgeable guide who carries a rifle to take on any walking safaris during the trip.
 Drinks are available whilst in the canoes or in camp and are included in the safari price.

 The pace of the Selinda Canoe Trail is set according to the group's fitness and comfort levels.
 The trip is not a race; instead you'll take time to discuss any sights you see or to explore on foot, taking a short walking safari on the banks of the Selinda Spillway whenever there is activity in the wilderness that warrants attention.

-This is a scheduled safari with set departures between mid-May and early-October yearly.
+This is a scheduled safari with set departures between late-May and early-September yearly.
 Speak to us about possible dates to fit in with your holiday plans.

 Directions: Fly into Selinda airstrip (a 30-minute flight from Maun or a 50-minute flight from Kasane).
 Then two to three hour transfer by 4WD to the start of the trail.
 Fly out from Selinda airstrip at the end of the canoe trail.

 Food & drink

 Dining locations: Outdoor Dining